 By Harsha Sajnani Ganeriwala

 The lure of the screen and the stress of academics makes many a parent and child lose sight of something more vital – the need for children to play outdoor games.
-Research has found that it is not just coincidence – that participation in an extracurricular activity like learning music or participating in a sport, actually helps a child focus and do well in academics.
-An excellent proof of this, is our own ace badminton player Saina Nehwal.
+Research has found that it is not just a coincidence – that participation in an extracurricular activity like learning music or participating in a sport, actually helps a child focus and do well in academics.
+An excellent proof of this is our own ace badminton player Saina Nehwal.

-Being a part of a sports program has many benefits.
+Being part of a sports program has many benefits.
 Emmanuel Arockiam, Psychologist and Director of the Centre for Behavioral Science at Loyola Institute of Business Administration says, “Physical activity such as participating in sports and games aids not only in the development of a child’s motor skills, it also helps in the growth of psychosocial health that forms the basis for a holistic development."
 Learning values like teamwork, motivation, tolerance, fair play are among the benefits of sports.
 The child becomes disciplined and is able to manage his emotions.
 “Sports or any form of physical activity releases plenty of feel-good hormones called endorphins.
 Sports also foster self-esteem and physical and mental maturity to deal with victories or losses,” Emmanuel says.